Overlapping Spaces for Compact Graph Representations: Background and related work

-Going even further, a recent paper~\cite{gu2018learning} proposes more complex \emph{product spaces} than combine several copies of Euclidean, spherical, and hyperbolic spaces.
+Going even further, a recent paper~\cite{gu2018learning} proposed more complex \emph{product spaces} that combine several copies of Euclidean, spherical, and hyperbolic spaces.
 Namely, the overall dimension $d$ is split into $k$ parts (smaller dimensions): $d = \sum\limits_{i=1}^{k}d_i$, $d_i > 0$.
 Each part is associated with a space $D_i \in \{E_{d_i}, S_{d_i}, H_{d_i}\}$ and scale coefficient $w_i \in \mathbb{R}_+$.
-Varying scale coefficients corresponds to changing curvature of hyperbolic/spherical space, while in Euclidean space this coefficient is not used ($w_i = 1$).
-Then, the distance in the product space is defined as:
+Varying scale coefficients corresponds to changing curvature of hyperbolic and spherical spaces, while in Euclidean space this coefficient is not used ($w_i = 1$).
+Then, the distance in the product space $D_1 \times \ldots \times D_k$ is defined as: